oframe/ogl/README.md

 import { ... } from './path/to/src/index.mjs';
 ```

-Else if using a bundler with node modules, then import directly from the installed node module.
+Else if using a bundler or import maps with node modules, then import directly from the installed node module.
 ```js
 import { ... } from 'ogl';
 ```